Available 24/7/365

 Firearms are especially common in murder investigations.
 In 2011, the FBI reported that firearms were involved in roughly 68 percent of all murders throughout the country.
 Guns were also present in over 40 percent of all robberies and 20 percent of all aggravate assault allegations, as well.

-Despite these high numbers, the number of fatal and non-fatal gun crimes has fallen substantially since 1994.
+Despite these high numbers, the firearm homicide rate has remained a significant concern, highlighting the ongoing challenges in reducing gun violence.
+The number of fatal and non-fatal gun crimes has fallen substantially since 1994.
 According to the National Institute of Justice, nonfatal firearm crime has dropped by nearly 60 percent since 1994.

 Firearm Charges and Offenses in Minnesota